zigster64/zig-zag-zoe/README.md

 I will either fix this bug, or leave it in there as a feature - rationale is that there might be some bomb residue laying around after someone set us up the bomb.

+## Bug 2

+There is another bug somewhere, where the browser client can get stuck in a state where its missing the event updates.
+Only happens if you do bad things like hack the HTML in dev tools in the browser, or restart the backend with an updated version, whilst the frontend is still running an older version, and hasnt refreshed.

+Not sure, but there are ways of breaking it.
+Would like to fix these.

 # Whats Interesting